 If your health insurance provider does not require a medical doctor’s referral, it is not necessary to see a medical doctor prior to physiotherapy.
 However, some clients are more comfortable seeing their doctor first.

 Are your physiotherapists qualified and recognised by the Malaysian authorities?

 Our physiotherapists are fully qualified and registered with the Malaysian Physiotherapy Association.

 What will happen during my first visit?

-During your first visit, you will be required to register yourself at the counter.
-The physiotherapist will then do a consultation and assessment to determine the severity and complexity of your condition.
+During your first visit, you will be required to do some registration.
+Next, the physiotherapist will perform some consultation and assessment to determine the severity and complexity of your condition.
 You will also be advised if treatment is required since not everyone needs treatment.

 What kind of conditions do you treat?

 Our physiotherapists are trained to treat a variety of conditions.
 They will be able to help you if you suffer from pain, movement limitations, balance issues, falls, stiff muscles/ joints and etc.

 The treatment and equipment used will depend on your condition.
 Generally, our physiotherapist will do manual therapy, stretching, strengthening, electrotherapy, balance and proprioception exercises.
 We will also perform certain skills and techniques depending on your condition.

 How should I prepare for the first appointment?